flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 In order to apply lighting effects over these polygons, the GPU provides two algorithms:

 - **Flat shading**: Each primitive has a constant light level.
-- **Gouraud shading**: Each primitive's vertex embeds its own light level, then the brightness between each point is automatically interpolated.
+- **Gouraud shading**: Each primitive's vertex embeds its own light level.
+Then, the brightness between each point is automatically interpolated.
   - As you can imagine, the results are more realistic.
 On the other hand, this algorithm is not available for sprites.

 The reason for having this choice comes down to the fact that flat shading fills ~2.5 times more polygons per second than Gouraud, so it's important to optimise which polygons need a more realistic shading than others.